Axiom Space

 Axiom Space, Inc., is an American privately funded space infrastructure developer headquartered in Houston, Texas.

-Founded in 2016 by former CEO Michael T. Suffredini and Kam Ghaffarian, the company first flew a spaceflight in 2022: Axiom Mission 1, the first commercially crewed private spaceflight to the International Space Station (ISS).
+Founded in 2016 by Michael T. Suffredini and Kam Ghaffarian, the company first flew a spaceflight in 2022: Axiom Mission 1, the first commercially crewed private spaceflight to the International Space Station (ISS).
 The company aims to own and operate a modular commercial space station in the late 2020s.
-The company's employees include former NASA administrator Charles Bolden and astronauts Michael Lopez-Alegria, Peggy Whitson, Brent W. Jett Jr and Koichi Wakata.
+The company's employees include astronauts Michael Lopez-Alegria, Peggy Whitson, and Koichi Wakata.

 The company sent its first commercial astronauts into orbit in 2022.
 It also plans human spaceflight for government-funded and commercial astronauts engaging in in-space research, in-space manufacturing, and space exploration.